 About Me

-Victoria Dahl lives with her family in a small town high in the mountains.
-During the summer she hikes and drinks margaritas (usually not at the same time).
+Victoria Dahl lives with her family in a small town high in the Utah mountains.
+During the summer, she hikes and drinks margaritas (usually not at the same time.)
 During the winter she likes to curl up with a book and a cup of hot cocoa and think about all those poor, freezing skiers working so hard out in the snow.

-She’s been reading romance since the age of twelve and started her first manuscript at the age of twenty.
+She started her first manuscript at the tender age of twenty.
 Occasionally, on dark and stormy nights, she bravely posts excerpts of that original story on her blog for the entertainment of her readers.

 If you want to see more pictures (really?) or read some interviews, please go to the Extras page.